renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/Oracle_Database.md

 **Portability**: The Oracle database can be ported on all different platforms than any of its competitors.
 We can use this database on around 20 networking protocols as well as over 100 hardware platforms.
 This database makes it simple to write an Oracle application by making changes to the OS and hardware in a secure manner.

 **Backup and Recovery**: It is always better to take a proper backup of your entire oracle online backup and recovery.
 The Oracle database makes it easy to accomplish recovery quickly by using the.
 RMAN (Recovery Manager) functionality.
 It can recover or restore database files during downtime or outages.
 It can be used for online backups, archived backups, and continuous archiving.
-We can also use docs.SQL* PLUS for recovery, which is known as user-managed recovery.
+We can also use SQL* PLUS for recovery, which is known as user-managed recovery.

-**PL/docs.SQL**: One of the greatest benefits of using the Oracle database is to support PL/docs.SQL extension for procedural programming.
+**PL/SQL**: One of the greatest benefits of using the Oracle database is to support PL/SQL extension for procedural programming.

 **Multiple Database**: Oracle database allows several database instances management on a single server.
 It provides an instance caging approach for managing CPU allocations on a server hosting database instances.
 The database resource management and instance caging can work together to manage services across multiple instances.